Perspective | Ordinary Russians were already worried about rising food prices. Then came war and sanctions.

 The Putin government, by contrast, took steps to insulate Russia’s economy from the ups and downs of commodity and financial markets.
 These mechanisms might now help cushion the effects of Western sanctions.

 The stability fund that has helped shore up the ruble is the most well-known of these policies.
 But there are others aimed specifically at keeping food prices low.
-The “Food Security Agenda,” first adopted in 2010 and updated in 2020, is aimed at increasing Russia’s self-sufficiency in grains, meat, dairy and other staples.
+The “Food Security Agenda,” first adopted in 2010 and updated in 2020, seeks to increase Russia’s self-sufficiency in grains, meat, dairy and other staples.

 The Putin government has deployed other measures to keep food prices low on occasions when political concerns appeared more important than letting markets determine prices.
-During the run-up to the 2021 parliamentary elections, the Russian government imposed steep export duties on wheat, effectively diverting grain from global markets to domestic markets to cap food prices at home.
+During the run-up to the 2021 parliamentary elections, government imposed steep export duties on wheat, effectively diverting grain from global markets to domestic markets to cap food prices at home.

 Why do these competing economic forces matter?
 They matter because they will affect how economic sanctions that limit the Russian economy’s ties to global markets are felt by Russian citizens.
-Even though Russia is an authoritarian state, the West is counting on ordinary Russians who are feeling the fallout from sanctions to act as catalysts for change.
+Even though Russia is an authoritarian state, and sanctions are meant to primarily target elites, the West is also counting on ordinary Russians who are feeling the fallout from sanctions to act as catalysts for change.

-The Russian opposition has been almost entirely suppressed by the state, with antiwar protesters arrested by special police forces and the opposition leader, Alexei Navalny, in jail.
+The Russian opposition has been almost entirely suppressed by the state, with antiwar protesters arrested by special police forces and the opposition leader, Alexei Navalny, in prison.
 Meanwhile, a large share of the population is influenced by state-owned media outlets that portray the war as a liberation and do not report on casualties.

 But if the cost of the war becomes increasingly painful and obvious to see for everyone via the price of food, the silent and patriotic majority might be more likely to join the small minority who call for an end to the war.
 Or at least that is the West’s hope.